svanschooten/genesis/README.md

     <p>
         The output is specified by the circuit you designed, proteins you used, the library and the input signal.
 This is then sent to the back-end to be parsed into a full memory model, but more on that in the section about the
-        <a href="#inner">inner workings</a>.
+        <a href="#how-does-genesis-work">inner workings</a>.
 The output is then given back is the form of series data, for each input
         protein you get both the MRNA and protein levels as result.
 These levels are plotted in an interactive graph, meaning you can zoom horizontally for better insight in the change of levels.
-Also a .csv can be downloaded that will have the same form as the <a href="#inputs">input signal</a>.
+Also a .csv can be downloaded that will have the same form as the <a href="#specifying-the-inputs">input signal</a>.
 This can be used for further analysis and plotting outside of the GENESIS environment.
     </p>
     <a class="small" href="#welcome-to-project-genesis">Back to top!</a>